tlswg/tls13-spec/draft-ietf-tls-tls13.md

 indicated ke_modes and auth_modes values.
 If these values are not consistent, the client MUST generate an "illegal_parameter" alert and close the connection.

+In case the server sends or omits the Certificate and CertificateVerify messages that is inconsistent with the auth_modes, the client MUST generate an "unexpected_message" alert and close the connection.

 If the server supplies an "early_data" extension, the client MUST verify that the server selected the first offered identity.
 If any